HenKlei/KERNEL-DEEP-RITZ/README.md

 the paper in the directory [`kernelDR/experiments/`](kernelDR/experiments/).

 ## Questions
-If you have any questions, feel free to contact us via email at <hendrik.kleikamp@uni-muenster.de>.
+If you have any questions, feel free to contact us via email at <hendrik.kleikamp@uni-graz.at>.